-You can perform cycle counting by scheduling high frequency, regular counts of sections, or bays as part of everyday operations.
-Use inventory cycle counting methods to do counts daily and assign specific workers for particular areas.
+You can perform cycle counting by scheduling high frequency, regular counts of sections or bays as part of everyday operations.
+Use inventory cycle counting methods to do counts daily and assign specific workers to particular areas.

 When developing a cycle counting program, first consider three main inputs:

 Determine how many products, or stock-keeping units, you want to count at a time.
 Base what you choose to count on your overall number of SKUs, the number of high-value products and what is reasonable to count in intervals.